I need human help to enter verification code (office hours only)

 Downtown Community

-We are thrilled to have Ilana Gadish as the Yoetzet Halacha for the downtown community.
-Yoetzet Ilana is available to answer questions related to Toharat Hamishpacha and may be reached by phone at (646) 598-1080 and by email.
-Click here to read the Va'ad's recent letter about her appointment.
+We are thrilled to have Shifra Friedman as the Yoetzet Halacha for the downtown community.
+Yoetzet Shifra is available to answer questions related to Toharat HaMishpacha and may be reached by phone at (646) 598-1080 and by email.
+Click here to read our recent e-mail about her appointment.

 There are several Kosher options in our neighborhood including: